 For example, you can see guns, tanks, and warplanes on some kilims and rugs coming from Afghanistan after frustration from civil wars for 20 years.

-With the Taliban regaining power in Afghanistan, Sophia is deeply concerned about her rug weaver sisters there.
+With the Taliban regaining power in Afghanistan, David is deeply concerned about his rug weaver sisters there.
 Will she manage to keep in touch with them?
 Will they still be able to support their families by rug weaving?
-Can Sophia still bring their excellent Afghan rugs to her store?
-These are the questions that Sophia hopes to find a “Yes” to.
+Can David still bring their excellent Afghan rugs to his store?
+These are the questions that David hopes to find a “Yes” to.